ugrewer/APSIM_RotationTraining/README.rst

 Cropping system models enable the simulation of continuous crop production on a given field, explicitly capturing the intertemporal, season-to-season dynamics of soil water and nutrient resources.
 This tutorial is intended to guide users through the process of setting up and executing APSIM simulations for continuous cropping and crop rotation scenarios.
 It focuses on the technical specification and correct code implementation of continuous cropping and rotational practices within APSIM and provides practical examples alongside step-by-step instructions.
-This material does not offer any introduction to the theory of crop physiology, soil science, or soil-plant-atmosphere interactions, nor does it serve as a general introduction to the APSIM model.
+This material does not offer any introduction to the theory of crop physiology, soil science, or soil-plant-atmosphere interactions.
+Furthermore, it does not serve as a general introduction the the APSIM model and is designed for users who have a basic understanding of APSIM and are familiar with using its General User Interface for basic crop simulation analyses.
 For foundational and reference material, please consult the APSIM Next Generation documentation <https://apsimnextgeneration.netlify.app/>_ and the APSIM official website <https://www.apsim.info/>_.
+This tutorial was developed for the APSIM Advanced Training Workshop held in conjunction with the 26th International Congress on Modelling and Simulation (MODSIM 2025) in Adelaide.

+Continuous simulations using cropping system models are widely applied in agricultural research to explore long-term impacts of management practices on crop productivity, soil health, and resource use efficiency.
+Typical research questions include evaluating the sustainability of crop rotations, assessing the effects of climate variability or change on production systems, optimizing fertilizer and irrigation strategies, and estimating trade-offs between yield, environmental outcomes, and economic returns.
+These models are particularly valuable for simulating complex, multi-year scenarios that are difficult or impractical to study through field trials alone.

+While APSIM offers robust capabilities for simulating complex cropping systems, the practical specification of continuous simulations—such as multi-year monocultures, crop rotations, and fallow periods—requires precise configuration of simulation components.
+This includes defining crop sequences, transition rules, and associated crop management strategies.
+Implementing such scenarios often involves coordinating multiple APSIM components, which can be technically challenging without guidance.
+This tutorial introduces several approaches for representing continuous cropping in APSIM, including the use of the APSIM Rotation Manager, a graphical interface designed to simplify the specification of crop rotation sequences.

 References